 TikTok has a lot of tools to make many kinds of transitions and video effects.
 Those effects and transitions are based on the way you direct your scene.
-Thus, you need to make some operator work, actor job, and set up your scene in order to achieve a certain effect in your video.
-The main problem for most of those effects and transitions is that they force you to keep your background unchanged in order to do seamless transitions.
+Thus, you need to make some operator work, and actor job and set up your scene in order to achieve a certain effect in your video.
+The main problem with most of those effects and transitions is that they force you to keep your background unchanged in order to do seamless transitions.
 That is why the green screen comes into play.

 TikTok filter green screen

-The green screen already known as chroma key is a very useful tool in many apps.
+The green screen already known as the chroma key is a very useful tool in many apps.
 But not just in apps.
 Chroma key is being used in most known movies that contain a lot of special FX.
 Sometimes you can not do anything significant without a green screen.
 It allows you to separate events or entities from the background.
-That separation allows you to change the background and position any entities the way you need them because they are now independent objects.
+That separation will enable you to change the background and position any entities the way you need them because they are now independent objects.
 You may have seen some twitch streamers appear without a background in their face camera frame.
-That is the most common variety of how to use chroma key / green screen in your scenes.
+That is the most common variety of how to use the chroma key / green screen in your scenes.
 TikTok and Instagram Reels are not excluded here.
-Therefore, the main use here is to filter what is filmed off that green screen.
+Therefore, the primary use here is to filter what is filmed off that green screen.

 TikTok green screen video effect

-If you are able to set chroma key as your background before shooting, you open up a huge variety of how to use that footage onwards.
-But chroma key has not had to be a physical object.
-You can also use preset footage, like animated text or any sort of object that is not aligned to your main scene but used as additional entities to fulfill your scene.
+If you are able to set the chroma key as your background before shooting, you open up a huge variety of how to use that footage onwards.
+But the chroma key has not had to be a physical object.
+You can also use preset footage, like animated text or any sort of object that is not aligned to your main scene but is used as additional entities to fulfill your scene.
 Footage like that is usually premade with a green screen background.
 Thus, you can easily get rid of that green background using a built-in chroma-keyer in your app.
 This also opens up a huge variety of use for your content.

 Built-in green screen